-It is commonly believed that optical fibres are much safer than copper infrastructure as they do not radiate and, in consequence, they are considered to be more resistant to tapping.
-Unfortunately, it is not true.
+It is commonly believed that optical fibres are much safer than copper infrastructure as they do not radiate and, in consequence, are considered to be more resistant to tapping.
+Unfortunately, this is not true.

-Research findings in the last few years have shown that optical fibres can easily be tapped.
-In consequence, more and more companies, in particular, financial and government institutions place a lot more emphasis on data security, including the data that is transported over optical systems.
-One of the major priorities for network administrators is to build safe and secure networks, in the meaning of their reliability.
-Thus, they use the wavelength multiplexing technology, build independent optical paths and implement automatic methods of switching transmission to backup paths in order to provide high data availability in case of failure of a single fibre or device.
-There appears a question of whether in our rush for a larger capacity, shorter switching time and larger availability we have not forgotten about data security in the meaning of its confidentiality and integrity.
+Research in the last few years has shown that optical fibres can easily be tapped.
+In consequence, more and more companies, particularly financial and government institutions, place a lot more emphasis on the security of data, including the data that is transported over optical systems.
+One of the major priorities for network administrators is building reliable networks that are safe and secure.
+Thus, they use wavelength multiplexing technology, build independent optical paths and implement automatic switching methods to move traffic to alternative (backup) paths in order to provide continuous transmission in the event of a single device or fibre failure.
+However, there is a question as to whether, in our rush to larger capacities, shorter switching times and better availability, we have not forgotten about data security in the sense of its confidentiality and integrity.

 Nowadays, cyberattacks are a threat to all enterprises.
-An optical fibre can be tapped and confidential information revealed with the use of relatively easy to access tools.
-It means that having optical fibres does not guarantee data security.
-However, with the help of encryption methods that have previously been used by military and intelligence forces, it is possible to secure sensitive data.
+Optical fibres can be tapped, and confidential information revealed with tools that are relatively easy to use.
+This means that using optical fibres does not guarantee data security.
+However, with the help of encryption methods that have previously been used by military and intelligence agencies, it is possible to secure sensitive data.

-When we get involved into the subject, we have to face a number of significant challenges.
+When we look into this subject we face a number of significant challenges.

-First, data encryption must be done without information loss, it must be transparent and enable full capacity.
-We cannot forget about keeping latency low, which is of primary importance to the financial sector.
+Firstly, data encryption must be done without information loss, it must be transparent and enable full capacity.
+And we cannot forget about maintaining low latency, which is of primary importance to the financial sector.

-Second, we have to comply with the law that regulates the aspect of sensitive data security.
-Third, how to integrate all this into the existing infrastructure without replacing links or devices that have already been working in it?
+Secondly, we have to comply with laws that regulate aspects of sensitive data security.
+Finally, how do we integrate all this into our existing infrastructure without replacing links or devices that are already operational?

-If a given solution is to provide a high level of security in a fibre optic infrastructure, it must include both cryptographic security of data transmission, a firewall, secure network management protocols and the monitoring of optical fibre parameters.
-Only the joint combination of the above elements will allow us to provide three critical security functions:
+If a given solution is to provide a high level of security in a fibre optic infrastructure, it must include cryptographic security of data transmission, a firewall, secure network management protocols and monitoring of optical fibre parameters.
+Only a joined up combination of these elements will allow us to provide three critical security functions:

 - Confidentiality – the protection of information against unauthorised disclosure,